AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/manage-dApp-Staking.md

 The unbonding panel is where you can see the progress of unbonding and withdraw.
 For the runtime logic, when unbonding, you don’t unbond from a specific dApp but unbond as `Chunks`.
 First pending unbonding gives Chunk 1, second pending unbonding gives Chunk 2 etc.
-There is an unbonding period of 10 ERAs for Astar and 5 ERAs on Shiden.

 After you have unstaked and when those ERAs pass, you will be able to withdraw.
 More information about [Unbonding](/docs/use/dapp-staking/for-stakers/unstaking/).

+The unbonding period lenghts can be consulted [here](/docs/use/dapp-staking/for-stakers/#parameters).

 - **Remaining eras:** The number of eras you have to wait before you can withdraw your tokens;
 - **Available to withdraw:** Unlock your tokens and make them `transferable`;